 This is when the conversational AI solution app generates meaningful dialog in natural language using Natural Language Generation (NLG).

 Finally, over time, conversational AI algorithms will pick up on patterns and learn without being programmed to do so.
 They become more accurate with their responses based on their previous conversations.

 While chatbots’ prime use is to cater to simple queries, conversational AI is used for more complex functions.
-For example, you can book flights, make reservations, payments, get product recommendations, and get balance information of your credit cards using text and voice conversational AI bots.
+For example, you can book flights, make reservations, payments, get product recommendations,

 What is best for you?

 Is conversational AI more advanced than chatbots?
 Yes!
 100%!